 SOLUTION: Units can reform into a Loose Formation, and Skirmishers also follow these rules

-A unit of 10 models or less (5 models or less if Cavalry, or 3 models or less if a Monstrous Beast, Monstrous Infantry or Monstrous Cavalry unit) can adopt a 'Loose Formation' as part of a reform (or during deployment).
+Monstrous Cavalry unit) can adopt a 'Loose Formation' as part of a reform (or

-In 'Loose Formation', models in a unit are not arrayed in lines and ranks, but rather as a loose group or rough line.
-All models in the unit must remain within 1/2" from at least one other model from the unit.
+in lines and ranks, but rather as a loose group or rough line.
+All models in

 Models in the unit move individually (do not wheel the unit as a whole) and can pivot freely, but the whole unit must end all its move with its models all within 1/2" of each other, and facing the same direction.

-Units in 'Loose Formation' are NOT treated as Skirmishers for purposes of movement through terrain.
+Units in 'Loose Formation' are NOT treated as

 When charging, the front arc of any model in the unit can be used to determine the whole unit's front arc.
 On a successful charge, all models move towards their target up to their charge distance, until a maximum of such models has been brought into base contact, lined up into a rank.
 Any remaining models are lined up in ranks and files, behind the front rank.
 When charged, once the enemy unit is in base contact, models in the unit in 'Loose Formation' move into base contact, maximizing models in contact, as described above.